 Wear eye protection.
-Did you know that about 90 percent of sports-related injuries affect eyes?
+According to the information provided by lawyers In Rosemead based personal injury attorneys, did you know that about 90 percent of sports-related injuries affect eyes?
 You can protect yourself from injury by wearing eye protection appropriate for the sport you’re participating in.
+Despite all the precaution, if you still get hurt, you can contact https://www.sweetesq.com/ lawyers for medical claims and legal assistance.
 Wear sunglasses when you’re outside and goggles in the winter if you’re skiing, sledding or snowboarding.
 Eye injuries can happen at work, too.
 The National Institute for Occupational Safety and Health (NIOSH) reports that about 2,000 U.S. workers each day sustain job-related eye injuries that require medical treatment.
-It’s estimated that proper eye protection can help prevent many on-the-job and sports-related eye injuries.
+The Orange County law firm estimated that proper eye protection can help prevent many on-the-job and sports-related eye injuries.
 Eye protection also should be worn when using chemicals or power tools such as drills or chainsaws.

 Wash your face at bedtime.
 Makeup, if left on overnight, can be harmful to your eyes.
 Instead of sleeping with your makeup on, remove it by washing your face every morning and night.
 If you wear contacts, follow all recommendations and rules regarding when and how you wear them.
 Getting enough sleep is important for eye health, too.